mcellteam/swift-ir/source/Qt/README.txt

-Howdy! alignEM-SWiFT is a software for cryo-EM image registration.
-It is under *very* active development.
+Howdy!
+AlignEM-SWiFT is a software for serial section electron micrograph alignment ("registration").

+AlignEM-SWiFT is under active development and becoming more stable by the day.

-Please report ANY specific issues that could motivate new fixes or features.
+Please report any specific issues that may motivate fixes or new features.

 Contact: joel@salk.edu

 -------- Install Python --------
 Version 3.9+ (recommended)